-Purpose-built in 1903 and set in a sub-tropical garden, the English Library in Puerto de la Cruz is home to over 30,000 fiction and non-fiction titles.
+Purpose-built in 1903 and set in a sub-tropical garden, the English Library in Puerto de la Cruz is home to over 10,000 books and over 4,000 DVDs.
 At one time believed to be the world´s largest English-language library in a non English-speaking country, it provides a valuable meeting place for British ex-pats, residents and visitors alike.

 It has an advantage over many public libraries in that it does not have to conform to pre-conceived ideas of what to hold on its shelves.
 For example, you will find that most of the fiction titles are in paperback format, the main reason being that they are easier to handle than the heavier, hardback alternative.